The Boy Who Loved Spiders

 “Mother,” the boy said, “come see what’s in my room.”

-She followed her happy little boy to the spider waiting in the corner above his bed.
+She followed her happy little boy.
+He led her to his room and pointed out the spider in the corner.
+It seemed to be watching his bed.

 “It’s so pretty,” he said.

 From the tip of one spiked leg to the other, it was the size of a dime.
 Its web was thin strands, barely visible in the afternoon light that filled the boy’s room.
 She made a mental note to sweep in the corners more often.

 “Can I keep him?”

 The spider took up residence in a jar that had once held peanut butter.
 It was just a house spider.
 What harm could it do?
 Besides, it was endearing when he told the grown-ups he wanted to be an arachnologists.
 He always added, “Because spiders are so fascinating.”

 The grown-ups, mostly friends from the university, told her how lucky she was to have such a brilliant little child.
 He was only seven, after all.